w3c/webextensions/proposals/dark_mode_extension_icons.md

 light and dark.
 1. If only one icon object is supplied, it will be used for both light and dark.
-1. icon_variants will not cause an error in the event that it is invalid Instead, it can be ignored altogether or just emit a warning.
+1. icon_variants will not cause an error in the event that it is invalid Instead, only the fauly icon object(s) will be ignored, with an optional warning.
 Warnings are preferred over errors because they're more adaptable to changes in the future.
 1. Neither "dark" nor "light" color_scheme's are required.
-1. Icon objects missing the color_scheme property will apply to light and dark mode.
-It could also be explicity set using {"color_scheme": ["dark", "light"]}.
 1. If the top level `icon_variants` key is provided, the top level `icons` key will be ignored.
    1. `action` icons follow a strict order of precedence:\